 How Long Do you Have to Report a Car Accident?

-It's never a good time to get into a car accident, whether you're on your way to work, driving home from a road trip with your family, or running errands.
-But regardless of who's at fault, you'll need to take care of a few things -- and relatively quickly -- following that fender bender (or worse).
 Of course, appropriate medical attention should be your first priority should you or any of your passengers suffer serious injuries.
-But you also may wonder how long you have to report a car accident to your insurer or even if it's necessary, how long you have to file a lawsuit (if it comes to that), and other timing-related issues.
+But you also may wonder how long you have to report a car accident to your insurer, if reporting the accident is even necessary, how long you have to file a lawsuit (if it comes to that), and other timing-related issues.

 Below, you will find general answers to these questions, including information about the statutes of limitations for accident claims and how soon certain actions should be taken following a car accident.